jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Undine.md

 RacialMods:
 Languages: Aquan, Common
 SQ: water affinity
+SpecialAbilities:
+  Water Affinity (Ex): >
-SpecialAbilities: Water Affinity (Ex) Undine sorcerers with the elemental (water) bloodline treat their Charisma score as 2 points higher for all sorcerer spells and class abilities.
+    Undine sorcerers with the elemental (water) bloodline treat their Charisma score as 2 points higher for all sorcerer spells and class abilities.
 Undine clerics with the Water domain cast their Water domain powers and spells at +1 caster level.
 SpellsKnown:
 SpellsPrepared: Cleric Spells Prepared (CL 1st; concentration +4)  1st-bless, charm personD, divine favor  0 (at will)-create water, guidance, stabilize
 SpellDomains: Charm, Water